Team4INFO6105/Team4/Final Project/readme.md

 + The jupyter notebooks are actually an another representation of the pipelined code:
 + For pipelining, we have used Luigi package
 + Documentation: https://luigi.readthedocs.io/en/stable/
-+ Luigi folder has three
++ Pipeline folder has four files:

    *datacleaning.py*
 + This file has necessary user defined functions to load and clean the data.
 It outputs the cleaned data in the form of csv files.